FingerCat/esp32_wall_monitor/README.md

 who you will name templates.

-4. Then ceeate an html file into "templates"
+4. Then create an html file into "templates"

 who you will name index.html and then copy